-While the impact of COVID-19 on our business has largely subsided, we continue to closely monitor all COVID-19 developments including its impact on our customers, employees, suppliers, vendors, business partners, and distribution channels.
-In addition, the global economy, including the financial and credit markets, has recently experienced extreme volatility and disruptions, including increases to inflation rates, rising interest rates, foreign currency impacts, declines in consumer confidence, and declines in economic growth.
+The global economy, including the financial and credit markets, has recently experienced extreme volatility and disruptions, including increases to inflation rates, rising interest rates, foreign currency impacts, declines in consumer confidence, and declines in economic growth.
 All these factors point to uncertainty about economic stability, and the severity and duration of these conditions on our business cannot be predicted.
-The bulk of the first quarter revenue decline was due to a strategy shift to prioritize cash deals over subscription deals in order to improve cash generation and preserve liquidity.
-We continue to focus on quality of revenue and despite the revenue decline, our cash used in operations was \$6.5 million lower than the same period in 2022.
+The bulk of the third quarter revenue decline was due to an acceleration of our international strategy to wind down underperforming countries as we transition to third party distributors and our shift to prioritize cash deals over subscription deals in order to improve cash generation.
+We continue to focus on quality of revenue and despite the revenue decline, our cash used in operations was \$11.5 million lower than the same period in 2022.
 We remain focused on adapting to the challenges presented by the current macro-economic environment.